ThailerL/wiki-graph/RESULTS.md

 Visualizing our data set was a key part of understanding it.
 For this, we used a physics based approach with nodes treated as particles with attractive and repulsive forces based on the edges.
-We optimized our algorithm using K-Dimensional trees for searching particles within a given range.
+Since nodes should be distributed throughout the image, nodes exhibit coloumbic repulsive forces towards one another.
+To cluster adjacent nodes near the same regions, neighboring nodes are assigned attractive elastic forces.
+In order to speed up this process, we restricted repulsive forces to only act on nodes near another spatially.
+To implement this efficiently, we used a 2-d tree for fast range querying.

-We observed that
+We observed that:
 - Nodes with more edges were towards the center
 - Nodes that were less well connected were towards the edges
 - Wikipedia is quite a dense graph

-Our implementation was based on [this paper](https://cs.brown.edu/people/rtamassi/gdhandbook/chapters/force-directed.pdf).
+Our implementation was based on [this reference](https://cs.brown.edu/people/rtamassi/gdhandbook/chapters/force-directed.pdf).

 ![math path](images/mathpath.png)